RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/00-Download-raw-data.md

   3) Download all .raw files associated with geoduck gill samples and dilution curve samples

 ### Ste 2: Execute R script
-NOTE: the .raw files will require 2.57GB memory on your local Downloads directory
+NOTE: the .raw files will require 2.57GB on your local Downloads directory

 ### You are now ready to upload to a Skyline project, see [01-Create-Skyline-Project.md](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/notebooks/SRM/01-Create-Skyline-Project.md)